laeeqentc/laeeqentc/README.md

 - 🔭 I’m currently working on ...
 Cisco's line of products namely CMS 1000, CMS 2000, UCS etc.
 - 🌱 I’m currently learning ...
 K8s, DevOps, DecSecOps and the like
 - 💬 Ask me about ...
-Embedded Systems, H/w, s/w, n/w Linux and so on.
+Embedded Systems, hardware, software, Linux, Embedded Linux and so on.
 - 📫 How to reach me: ...
-Email me :- laeeq@ieee.org or Linkedin :- https://www.linkedin.com/in/mohdlaeeq/
+Email me :- laeeqentc@gmail.com or Linkedin :- https://www.linkedin.com/in/mohdlaeeq/

 <!--